-E. Cul-de-sac
+5. Cul-de-Sac

-In accordance with A5.402(E)&(F), a cul-de-sac is only to be used as a short, low speed, low volume street with two travel lanes, terminating in a dead-end turnaround.
+Short, low speed, low volume street with two travel lanes, terminating in a dead-end turnaround.
+Volumes will typically be 1000 vehicles per day or less.

-F. Minor Access Streets
+6. Minor Access Streets

-In accordance with A5.402(E)&(F), a minor access street is intended to provide public street access to lots created as part of an infill process where; a cul-de-sac turnaround is not warranted; and there is no opportunity for connection to another public street by a local street.
+This street is intended to provide public street access to lots created as part of an infill process where; a cul-de-sac turnaround is not warranted; and there is no opportunity for connection to another public street by a local street or lane.

-- 1. Limits: The maximum length of a minor access street shall be 150 feet.
+- a.
+Limits: The maximum length of a minor access street shall be 150 feet.
 No more than six residential units can have frontage and/or access to a minor access street.
 No more than two residential units may be built beyond the end of the street.
-The maximum setback from the end of the street to the front of the building shall be pursuant to Table 4.0131, Note 5. - Building Orientation: All buildings shall be oriented to and access the minor access street.
+The maximum setback from the end of the street to the front of the building shall be pursuant to Table 4.0130(E), Note [10]. - b.
+Building Orientation: All buildings shall be oriented to and access the minor access street.
 Additional on-site parking for one car per dwelling unit must be provided.
 Public parking for visitors (3-4 spaces) and a branch-type turnaround designed to AASHTO Fig. V-2 shall be provided at the end of the minor access street.
-A dead-end sign shall be posted at the entrance to the street. - 3.
-Pavement: The pavement section shall be 20 feet wide within a 25 feet right-of-way.
+A deadend sign shall be posted at the entrance to the street. - Pavement: The pavement section shall be 20 feet wide within a 25 feet right-of-way.
 If the 25 feet right-of-way standard precludes the development due to lot depth standard, a reduction to 20 feet with a utility easement may be approved.
 No sidewalks are required due to the extremely low traffic volumes on the street.
-Design Speed is 15 mph. - 4.
-Parking: "No Parking" shall be posted for the entire minor access street. - G. Other Classifications
+Design Speed is 15 mph. - d.
+Parking: "No Parking" shall be posted for the entire minor access street.